nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       An interface or prompt within the ForensicVM client that facilitates the process of deleting a snapshot.

    Snapshot Management
-      The control and management of VM snapshots.
+      - **Snapshot Management**: The control and management of VM snapshots.

-   Snapshot Management
-      A section or functionality within the ForensicVM or its client interface, where snapshots are created, viewed, and managed.
+      - **Snapshot Management in ForensicVM**: A section or functionality within the ForensicVM or its client interface, where snapshots are created, viewed, and managed.

    Snapshots
       A feature in ForensicVM that captures and preserves the state of the system or evidence at a specific point in time.

+   Stop Button
+      - **Stop Button in Autopsy Plugin**: A button within the Autopsy Plugin interface specifically used to halt the forensicVM.
+      - **UI Control for Halting**: A user interface control designed to initiate the process to halt and stop the forensicVM.

    SSD
-      Solid State Drive.
-A storage device that uses integrated circuit assemblies to store data persistently, typically using flash memory.
+      - **SSD (Solid State Drive)**: A storage device that uses integrated circuit assemblies to store data persistently, typically using flash memory.

-   SSD
-      Solid State Drive.
-A faster type of storage device compared to traditional HDDs, beneficial for speeding up acquisition processes.
+      - **SSD for Acquisition**: A faster type of storage device compared to traditional HDDs, beneficial for speeding up acquisition processes.

    SSH
-      Secure Shell.
-A cryptographic network protocol used for secure data communication and server administration.
+      - **SSH (Secure Shell)**: A cryptographic network protocol used for secure data communication and server administration.

-   SSH (Secure Shell)
-      A cryptographic network protocol used for operating network services securely over an unsecured network.
+      - **SSH for Network Services**: Used for operating network services securely over an unsecured network.

-   SSH Connection
-      Secure Shell connection; a cryptographic network protocol for secure data communication.
+      - **SSH Connection**: Refers to a Secure Shell connection, which utilizes the cryptographic network protocol for secure data communication.

    Start Button
       A button used to initiate the forensicVM.